 Cortina provides both Olympian skiing and an elegant, relaxed après ski.
 If you’ve ever wanted to dine at over 7,000ft, Rifugio Averau obliges.
 Enjoy a home-cooked Italian meal with sweeping views across the magnificent peaks of the Dolomites.
 For an energised evening, head to the Belvedere.
 This chic club has been on the silver screen more than once, and a favourite with fashionable Italians.

-The kitsch cool of Austrian euro pop has taken a firm hold here.
-Head to the Krazy Kanguruh for outlandish balcony parties with sweeping views, and plenty of specially selected resort party sounds.
+Consistently hailed one of the best après ski resorts in Europe, Austrian euro-pop has taken a firm hold here.
+Head to the Krazy Kanguruh for outlandish balcony parties with mountain views, and plenty of specially selected tunes.

 You won’t want to miss an evening in Mooserwirt either.
 Two slogans dominate this bar’s philosophy: ‘The mother of all ski bars’ and ‘Damn good, but damn expensive’.
 It lives up to both.
 Even still, come 4pm the rhythm of ‘The Final Countdown’ can be heard echoing across the mountains, as a call for steins.
 St. Anton really is one of the best party ski resorts in Europe.